with Custom Translate Service

-You can create your own Translate Service, for example installing the whatwg-fetch library (or anything similar) to load JSON files for translations.
+You can create your own Translate Service, for example using Fetch to load JSON files for translations.

 Main.ts